Body thetan

-Free Will
+Overview

-According to Hubbard, body thetans cling to a body because they have lost their free will as a result of events in their past.
-There are several Scientology auditing "processes" which are believed to help a body thetan restore free will.
-Upon reaching OT III, the individual finds body thetans by locating any sensation of pressure or mass in his or her body.
-This is addressed telepathically as a "cluster," and taken through the cluster-making incident of 75 million years ago.
+According to Hubbard, body thetans cling to another person's body because they have lost their free will as a result of a severe traumatic event called an implant which Hubbard alleges occurred 75 million years ago, and during which thetans were packaged into 'clusters' and attached to other people's bodies.
+On the OT III level, a Scientologist is instructed how to find body thetans or clusters by locating any sensation of pressure or mass in their body, then telepathically "audit" the body thetans until they release and leave.

+According to Stewart Lamont, "these Body Thetans (BTs) and clusters cause undesirable mental and physical conditions in the human being to which they cling and the route to well-being and happiness lies in removing them".
+BTs are first addressed on OT III, then continue through each successive OT level through OT VII.

+The information about body thetans is considered confidential, and available only to Scientologists in good standing who have reached that level and are 'invited' by the Church of Scientology.

 Secrecy

 Often members of the Church of Scientology will publicly deny the existence of space opera doctrines, or attempt to minimize their importance.
 Because the secret information imparted to members is to be kept secret from others who have not attained that level, the member must publicly deny its existence when asked.
-OT III recipients must sign a waiver promising never to reveal its secrets before they are given the manila envelope containing the body thetan knowledge.
+OT III recipients must sign a waiver promising never to reveal its secrets before they are given the folder containing the body thetan knowledge.

-It is supposedly knowledge so dangerous, as noted on the "Ron's Journal 67" cassette, that anyone learning this material before he is ready could die though many have learned the story and remain alive.
+It is supposedly knowledge so dangerous, as noted on the "Ron's Journal 67" cassette, that anyone learning this material before they are ready could die, though no evidence of such a danger exists in the wake of the OT III leak.